 Core courses in accounting, economics, ethical perspectives, global competitiveness, finance, information systems, leadership, marketing, operations, and strategy, along with electives to expand the breadth of the degree.

-Optional emphases available in finance, international business, health sector management, and management of innovation and technology.
+Optional emphases available in finance, international business, health sector management, management of innovation and technology, and sustainable enterprise.

 Why Study Business Administration at Grand Valley?

 Connected.
 Seidman faculty members consult actively with local and national companies.
 This dynamic exchange keeps students current and connected to the West Michigan business community.

 Flexible.
 Students can pursue the degree part time or fast track their studies.

 Accessible.
 The Robert C. Pew Campus brings students to the heart of the business center of downtown Grand Rapids.